-Family gatherings and potlucks can be difficult for those of us who are recovering from an eating disorder.
-Gatherings and potlucks combine two things: eating a meal that you don’t have control over and eating in front of family and friends.
-Each is a stressful scenario on its own, but especially so for someone trying to avoid restriction or a binge eating relapse.
+Family gatherings and social events can be difficult for those of us who are recovering from an eating disorder.
+Gathering, potlucks or social events combine two things: eating a meal that you don’t have control over and eating in front of family and friends.
+Each is a stressful scenario on its own, but especially so for someone trying to utilize alternative coping behaviors that aren’t their eating disorder behaviors (restriction, bingeing).

 Let’s look at a few ways to make family gatherings and potlucks more enjoyable (or at least tolerable).